 Today, Craig is equally tired and wired.
 He turns up in jeans, a T-shirt, a leather jacket and a New York Yankees cap, and his arms betray the intense fitness training that goes into playing 007.
 He’s exhausted, but he’s also on a high from two years of intensive work: First came getting the story right, in close collaboration with Mendes, then the shoot, hopping back and forth between London, Mexico City, Morocco, Austria and Rome.
 He says he thinks—thinks—Spectre will be a good, stylish, classic Bond movie, and Craig is not an actor who talks bullshit.
 He’s blunt.
 He’s thoughtful.
 He swears a lot.
 He’s wary of being precious.
 At one point during our enthusiastic chat, he pauses, and a look of horror passes over his bright, piercing blue eyes.
 “God, hubris is a fucking terrible thing in this business,” he says, checking himself.
 Seems like a good a time as any for one more espresso.

+You play the ultimate British character, but you’re a New Yorker now.
+So why did you move to the city?
 Life.
 It’s where my wife is.
 I’d lived in London most of my life and love it very much, but it was a chance to go on a new adventure.
 I’ve got a real connection to New York.
 I think I first came for the premiere of Road to Perdition back in 2002.
 I just remember it being incredibly hot, in that way that only New York can be, and wearing a wool suit on the red carpet.

+Do you find New Yorkers rude?
 No, New York isn’t rude anymore.
 When I first used to go to New York, people would shout at you across the street—in the nicest fucking way possible.
 Or you’d walk down the street and people would confront you.
 And that’s fucking gone now.
 Is it a good thing?
 It’s a debate.
 When a New Yorker did confront you or was rude to you in that way and you were rude back, they usually looked at you in a different way, like, Oh, okay!
 New York’s not the same as it was.
 But there are pockets of craziness.
 Down on the Lower East Side, you can find some pockets of craziness.

+Has living in New York changed you at all?
 It took me 10 years to adapt to living in London after I moved from Liverpool at 17 to join the National Youth Theatre.
 I think New York will take about the same, and I’ve only been here a few years.
 I really miss it when I’m away, because it’s home, it’s where my base is, and all my stuff’s there.
 But I think it will take me a while.
 As much as I think I know where things are in Manhattan, I get lost.

+You described Skyfall as “Bond with bells on.”
+How would you describe Spectre?
 The complicated answer, without me having to think of some clever line, is that Skyfall did really well and broke all sorts of records and was a massive success.
 Then we had to do another one, which for all of us, the director Sam Mendes included, felt incredibly daunting.
 What the fuck were we going to do?
 Once we started, we realized we couldn’t think about Skyfall.
 We had to think about this one.
 There’s more of everything in this film.
 It felt completely the right thing to do.
 We’ve got the character of Moneypenny back and Q, and now Ralph Fiennes is playing M. Things started building from there.
 So it’s got more bells.

+Did you always plan to play Bond a fourth time?
+It’s been nearly a decade since you shot Casino Royale.
 Well, I was contracted to do another one.
 That was all set up.
 But at the studio, there was a real keenness to get it done as soon as possible.
 In fact, there was a conversation at one point that went, Let’s film two movies back-to-back.
 I just went, You’re out of your fucking minds.
 In the nicest possible way.
 They’re just too big.

+Can you imagine doing another Bond movie?
 Now?
 I’d rather break this glass and slash my wrists.
 No, not at the moment.
 Not at all.
 That’s fine.
 I’m over it at the moment.
 We’re done.
 All I want to do is move on.